 - Price: £142 / €162

-Q36.5 was started by former Assos designer Luigi Bergamo, so it has a great pedigree, and the L1 is all about modern materials and tech.
+Q36.5 was started by former Assos designer Luigi Bergamo, so it has a great pedigree, and the L1 cycling jersey is all about modern materials and tech.

 It has a race cut and features longer raw-end sleeves, a low neck and full-length zip with a short-protecting lower garage.
 Storage is good and the ‘hidden’ pockets are not only easy to access but in keeping with the minimalist design.
-Beautifully made and quick-drying, but at a price!
+It’s beautifully made and quick-drying, but at a price!

 Q36.5 also produces this jersey in a women’s-specific cut.